blue-yonder/mesos-threshold-oversubscription/README.md

 ![threshold mechanics](docs/mechanics.png)

 Revocable resources will only be offered if the system utilization remains below the estimation threshold.
-If load spikes

- to the utilization is further surpassing the QoS threshold, the controller will begin killing revocable tasks until the utilization drops.
-Assuming the utilization drops below the QoS but not below the estimation threshold, the freed resources will not be re-offered, thus preventing further further overload of the host.
+If utilization spikes above, no more revocable resources are offered.
+If it further surpasses the QoS threshold, the controller will begin to kill revocable tasks until the utilization drops.
+Assuming the utilization drops below the QoS but not below the estimation threshold, the freed resources will not be re-offered, thus preventing further overload of the host.

 Installation